 All heavy metal compounds, dioxins and furans are measured by means of single readings.
 These compounds are documented every two months in the first year after putting a plant into service and every year after that.

-Another important measurement value is the combustion parameter.
-This fulfils two functions: it ensures that the minimum temperature in the combustion chamber is at least 850°C at all times, and that the pollutants remain at this temperature for at least two seconds.
-This is important because dioxins and furans are only definitely destroyed under these conditions.
+Another important measuring value is the combustion parameters.
+On the one hand these ensure that the minimum temperature in the combustion space is at least 850°C at all times.
+On the other hand they ensure that pollutants stay at this temperature for at least two seconds.
+Because this is the only way to be certain that the dioxins and furans are really destroyed.

 |Temperature||Moisture||Oxygen||Pressure||Volumetric flow rate|